xe4me/cli-backup/README.md

 # AMP Digital dynamic data capture Experience - ExperienceBetter

+This experience project repo was generated using amp-angular-cli command.

+Developers are free to use the cli in whichever way that delivers the maximum value to achieve their goal, whether it is only for scaffolding, quick poc, generated specific test bed, forms, components, routes, etc.

+However, it is advisable to make use of the cli throughout the lifecycle of this project (i.e. from creation, generation, initialization, installation, serving, building, testing, etc), please refer to the README.md of the amp-angular-cli for more details.

+The rest of this document assumes you will stay on the cli path (i.e. it will not talk about npm install and dependency management as that is managed as part of the cli).

 This repo contains the specific Angular components for this <Experience> only.
 It is expected that each Experience (i.e. Form) will have their own clone of this Experience repo.
 The core content will be the Form specific items